OpenPGP CA: a high-level overview

 - doing key discovery,

-- checking that a key belong to the intended party (authentication and certification), and
+- checking that a key belongs to the intended party (authentication and certification), and

 - creating their own key.